dystobic/writeups/FwordCTF/2021/devprivops/README.md

 ## Investigation
 By inspecting the shell script we learn that we can supply two parameters `-d` and `-p`.

-The `-d` parameter sets the `deploy` variable and essentially lets us input the name of a function which gets defined by `eval` and exported afterwards.
+The `-d` parameter block essentially lets us input the name of a function which gets defined by `eval` and exported afterwards.

 ```bash
 if [[ deploy -eq 1 ]];then